 Did you know an avocado can stay fresh for 1 week in your refrigerator?
 My trick to keeping an avocado fresh, after cutting keep the pit in the avocado.
 Scoop out your desired amount, 2 Tbsp is 50 calories (it is not ideal to eat a full avocado in one sitting), then put your avocado back together, place in an air tight container and store in your refrigerator.

 I hate to admit it, but muffins and donuts have become a routine part of breakfast at my house!
 It is amazing how quickly a special treat can turn into a habit!
 My solution, zucchini carrot muffins!
 My son loves them and has no idea they are different than the ones we buy at the store.
 I have made healthy muffins before, but these zucchini carrot muffins are by far the best!
-To make gluten free sub bob’s red mill 1 for 1 gluten free flour for whole wheat and all purpose flour.
+To make gluten free I use bob’s red mill 1 for 1 gluten free flour.

 2 tsp cinnamon